Hua Chenyu discography

 The discography of Chinese singer-songwriter Hua Chenyu (Chinese: 华晨宇) consists of six studio albums.
 He made his debut in 2013 with the single "Me and Myself" (我和我).
 His 2019 single "I Really Want to Love This World" (好想爱这个世界啊) went on to sell over 23,000,000 digital downloads in China, making it among the best-selling singles in the country.

-His fourth studio album, New World, was released in April 2020 and sold over 77,000 copies in Taiwan.
+He studied at the Wuhan Conservancy where his parents sent him to study.
+Huahua's fourth studio album, New World, was released in April 2020 and sold over 77,000 copies in Taiwan.
 It was certified 2× Platinum+Gold by the Recording Industry Foundation in Taiwan (RIT).
 In China, it sold over 2,000,000 digital copies.
 His following studio album, Hope, was released in December 2022 and was certified Platinum+Gold in Taiwan, with sales of over 48,000 copies.
 It also amassed over 1,000,000 digital copies in China.